alreynolds02/schoolCNN_Tutorial/README.md

             |-- pass
 ```
 3. Download the data in this folder: https://drive.google.com/drive/u/0/folders/19ubRi2AKjjX5ImglaX2TPTi3jfnXWJNH to the imagery folder.
-4. Beginning with file 'PassFaillSPit.ipynb', make your way through the tutorial following the numbered files!
+4. Beginning with file '2_PassFailSplit.ipynb', make your way through the tutorial following the numbered files!